bdomokos74/bdomokos74.github.io/_posts/2017-11-22-bitcoinsend.markdown

 // 141qda2EbVYxTbZurhKgV5fuCrd1yfWJ3Q
 ```

-Use the new address to receive some bitcoins from a wallet or exchange.
-Send some bitcoins to the new address.
+Use the new address to receive some bitcoins from a wallet or an exchange: send some bitcoins to the new address.
 When done with that, find the transaction.
 Just paste the transaction id (your wallet should show) to the search box in <https://live.blockcypher.com/>.

 You get something like: [https://live.blockcypher.com/btc/tx/f6c70b2fddbcdd14df35ed7...](https://live.blockcypher.com/btc/tx/f6c70b2fddbcdd14df35ed723de6238b5567eb2aafcc7a9f4c07e669b5ff288b/)

-But it can be done without the browser, curl and [jq](https://stedolan.github.io/jq/) can get the necessary data without leaving shell:
+But it can be done without the browser, curl and [jq](https://stedolan.github.io/jq/) can get the necessary data without leaving the command line:
 ```bash
 curl https://api.blockcypher.com/v1/btc/main/txs/f6c70b2fddbcdd14df35ed723de6238b5567eb2aafcc7a9f4c07e669b5ff288b | jq '.outputs[] | {addr: .addresses[0], val: .value}'
 ```